dart-lang/language/accepted/future-releases/small-features-21Q1/feature-specification.md

 @Deprecated("Do not use this thing")
 ```

-However, the *grammar* does not allow type arguments, meaning that it's not possible to write:
+However, it is not possible to pass type arguments to the constructor invocation:

 ```dart
 @TypeHelper<int>(42, "The meaning")